-The skips provided by Drurys Environmental Services Ltd cater for the majority of Home and Garden waste materials, with few exceptions.
-In general, there are two types of Skips to choose from for Home and Garden waste, either an Inert waste Skip or General waste Skip.
+The skipster provided by Drurys Environmental Services Ltd cater for the majority of home and garden waste materials, with few exceptions.

-Fridges, TVs, monitors, or hazardous waste which includes paints, solvents, liquids or batteries are not permitted within Skips.
+Fridges, TVs, Monitors, Tyres or hazardous waste which includes paints, solvents, liquids or batteries are not permitted within Skipster.
 White bonded Asbestos which has a content of <1% can be accepted but we require it to be double-wrapped and pre notification given.
 Phone 01692 405820 for further guidance.
 Unfortunately, we are unable to accept Hazardous waste, but we have strong working relationships with specialist companies who can deliver this service.

-Hiring a Skip from Drurys Environmental Services Limited is easy.
-Below you will find a quick guide to your Skip delivery.
+Below you will find a quick guide to your Skipster delivery.

 How to get next day delivery:

-We guarantee next day or sometimes same day delivery depending where you are and when you place your order.
+We can sometimes offer next day delivery depending on your location and when you place your order.
 However, if a permit is required we would need advance warning as this process can take up to five days.
-The amount of time required to arrange a permit can vary depending on the local council and the Skip supplier.
+The amount of time required to arrange a permit can vary depending on the local council.

 How to extend the standard 14-day hire period: